-A catheter may be needed because of certain medical conditions, such as an enlarged prostate, the inability to control the release of urine, or after surgery on the pelvis or urinary tract.
+A catheter may be needed because of certain medical conditions.
+These include an enlarged prostate or problems controlling the release of urine.
+It may be used after surgery on the pelvis or urinary tract.
 Urinary catheters are also used when the lower part of the body is paralyzed.

-Always wash your hands before and after handling your catheter.
-Follow all of the instructions your doctor has given you.
+Always wash your hands before and after handling a catheter.
+Follow all of the instructions the doctor has given.
 Also:

 - Make sure that urine is flowing out of the catheter into the urine collection bag.
 Make sure that the catheter tubing does not get twisted or kinked.

-- Keep the urine collection bag below the level of your bladder.
+- Keep the urine collection bag below the level of the bladder.

 - Make sure that the urine collection bag does not drag and pull on the catheter.

-- Unless you have been told not to, it is okay to shower with your catheter and urine collection bag in place, unless the doctor says not to.
+- It is okay to shower with a catheter and urine collection bag in place, unless the doctor says not to.

 - Check for inflammation or signs of infection in the area around the catheter.
 Signs of infection include pus or irritated, swollen, red, or tender skin.